spatie/laravel-event-sourcing/docs/using-projectors/writing-your-first-projector.md

 }
 ```

-Just by typehinting an event in a method will make the package call that method when the event occurs.
+Just by type hinting an event in a method will make the package call that method when the event occurs.
 By default the package will automatically discover and registering projectors.

 ## Let's fire off some events